JohnSilentHill/Python-Code-Practice/update_log.md

 > Listed the global variables in 1 line rather than stacking.

+> Added the choice function standardisation to the item usage actions.
+Before now, they were just a generic input prompts.

 ### To-do:
 > Add compatability for choosing brands from the store.
 Currently it is generic and you select a brand when using the item, but later I want brands to show separately in your inventory.

-> Add the choice function standardisation to the item usage actions.
-As of now, they are just a generic input but it needs the "Your choice:" formatting too.